Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/time-as-a-loop.md

 ## Overview

+If life is a straight line, starting at birth and ending at death, then how would you fashion immortality?
+An argument could be made for simply connecting the end to the beginning and scrubbing away the death scene in a perfect circular cage.
+But what about preserving two timelines in one?

 Have you ever noticed that if you skip enough time, the background effect begins spinning in reverse?
 This research delves into the possibility of time being a circle, where we can peer across from one end to the other.

 ### The First Indicator - Maman Brigitte